-These slow cooker BBQ pork sliders are easy, delicious, and perfect to make for a crowd.
-Tender, juicy pulled pork smothered in apple butter BBQ sauce, topped with melty cheese, crunchy onions, and toasty buns.
-What’s not to love?!
+These slow cooker Apple Butter BBQ Pork Sliders are easy, delicious, and perfect to make for a crowd.
+They are tender, juicy pulled pork smothered in apple butter BBQ sauce, topped with melty cheese, crunchy onions, and toasty buns.

-- The sliders only take 30 minutes to make- 10 minutes of prep and 20 minutes to bake.
+2. They are super easy to make.
+The slow cooker pulled pork cooks itself which means you can sit back and relax.
+Then there is 10 minutes of prepping the sliders and 20 minutes for them to bake.
 Again, so easy especially if you are cooking for a crowd and have other things on your mind.

 Apple Butter BBQ Pork Sliders Ingredients